 Before coming to the Monitor, Hogan worked for the Frederick (Md.)
 News-Post and interned twice for The Washington Post.
 Her Defenseless project recently received national recognition, named a “finalist” in the investigative reporting category for the Institute for Nonprofit News.
 INN supports more than 300 non-profit newsrooms in the U.S. that are dedicated to non-partisan, public service journalism.
 The Maine Monitor is a member of INN.

-Other first-place MPA winners for the Monitor include: Barbara Walsh (4) for best news video story (co-winner Yoon Byun), best religion story, best feature article and continuing story; Steve Solloway (2) for sports story and sports profile; Hal Madsen (2) for headline writing; Yoon Byun (2), also for people photo; Roger McCord (2) for sports video and feature video; Rose Lundy for education story; Fred Field for picture story; Marina Schauffler for environmental story; Susan Cover and Darren Fishell for political story; and, Chloe Cushman for illustration.
+Other first-place MPA winners for the Monitor include: Barbara Walsh (5) for best news video story (co-winner Yoon Byun), best religion story, best feature article, best arts/lifestyle feature story, and best continuing story; Steve Solloway for sports profile; Hal Madsen (2) for headline writing; Yoon Byun (2), also for people photo; Roger McCord for best features/lifestyle video; Rose Lundy for education story; Fred Field for picture story; Marina Schauffler for environmental story; Susan Cover, Meg Robbins and Darren Fishell for political story; Bailey Beltramo for best young reader engagement idea; and, Chloe Cushman for illustration.

-The Monitor also picked up 15 second- and third-place MPA awards.
+The Monitor also picked up 11 second-place awards from the Association and nine third-place awards.

 “Led by Samantha’s prestigious award, the breadth of accomplishment from the Monitor team shows that our peers see what a difference that we make in Maine,” said Eric Conrad, who joined the Monitor in July of this year as editor and executive director.